Care & Support Worker

 What you need to do now

-If you're interested in this role, take a look at the attached Job Description for more details and if it’s the ideal job for you, click 'apply now' to forward an up-to-date copy of your CV.
+If you're interested in this role, take a look at the attached Job Description for more details and if it’s the ideal job for you, click 'apply now' and complete the application form with an up-to-date copy of your CV.

 Our organisation was built on a simple mission – to give people a safe, secure, and affordable home.
 That is as true today as it was in the 1950’s, when our founder Molly Huggins established on organisation to provide homes for Windrush migrants in London.
 Our core purpose I that “everyone should have a home and the chance to live well” To fulfil this vision, we work with partners to make our neighbourhoods – new and old - sustainable and vibrant places, where our customers want to live.
 We put people at the heart of everything we do and to guide is in every decision we make.
 Through managing more than 57,000 households we work at a scale that means our actions to achieve this have real impact.